net-daemon/homeassistant-addon/netdaemon_3/README.md

-# NetDaemon developer .NET 5 pre-release
+# NetDaemon old .NET 3 release (DEPRECATED!!!)

-This is the developer release of NetDaemon.
+This is the old 3.1 release of NetDaemon.
 The official version of the add-on is recommended for production use.
 If you want to use or test the latest dev release you can use this add-on instead of the official one.

 Uninstall and re-install to uppdate to latest dev release.